seasoncast/SeasonCast-Studio/README.md

 # Seasoncast Studio
 > A professional-grade broadcasting software

 The goal of this project is to create a simple, easy to use, and highly customizable open-source broadcast software.
+This is open-source software and is free for end-users.

 Some of the features that are planned to be implemented:
-- [x] Basic broadcasting
+- [ ] Basic broadcasting
-- [x] Multiple Camera Switching
+- [ ] Multiple Camera Switching
-- [x] Multiple Audio Input Switching
+- [ ] Multiple Audio Input Switching
-- [x] Data Loading from multiple sources in real-time
+- [ ] Data Loading from multiple sources in real-time
-- [x] Mutiple computers can be used to work on the same broadcast
+- [ ] Mutiple computers can be used to work on the same broadcast
-- [x] Remote camera from mobile devices
+- [ ] Remote camera from mobile devices
-- [x] Easy to create custom graphics
+- [ ] Easy to create custom graphics
-- [x] Easy to play commercials
+- [ ] Easy to play commercials
-- [x] Use SeasonCast specific resources (GameBee, Event Creation)
+- [ ] Use SeasonCast specific resources (GameBee, Event Creation)
-- [x] Easy to use
+- [ ] Easy to use
-- [x] Easy to customize
+- [ ] Easy to customize

 ## End-user Installation